guojunq/lsgan/README.md

+### Loss-Sensitive GAN

-- Author: Guo-Jun Qi, Date: 1/9/2017
+Author: Guo-Jun Qi, Date: 1/9/2017

-- Questions about the source codes can be directed to Dr. Guo-Jun Qi at guojunq@gmail.com.
+Questions about the source codes can be directed to Dr. Guo-Jun Qi at guojunq@gmail.com.
 All copyrights reserved.

-- Please cite the following paper when referring to the following algorithms (LS-GAN and CLS-GAN)
+Please cite the following paper when referring to the following algorithms (LS-GAN and CLS-GAN)

 Guo-Jn Qi.
 Loss-Sensitive Generative Adversarial Networks on Lipschitz Densities. arXiv:1701.06264

-- Please note that this project is still being updated.
+Please note that this project is still being updated.
 More results and algorithms will be released soon.

-For LS-GAN (without conditions)
+### For LS-GAN (without conditions)

 1. Please download bedroom_train_lmdb from http://lsun.cs.princeton.edu